lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **RPretribution** _(02-Jul-18 06:15 PM)_

-@Magic8Ball does garrick hide somewhere and wait for asier and jim
+@Magic8Ball Does Garrick hide somewhere and wait for Asier and Jim?

 **Magic8Ball** _(02-Jul-18 06:15 PM)_